zincbase/zincdb/docs/Getting started.md

 ## `put()`

-The `put()` operation creates new leaf nodes or replaces the value of an existing one.
+The `put()` operation creates a new leaf node or replaces the value of an existing one.
 For example, the following would store the value `54` at the path `["a", "b", "c"]`:

 ```ts
 await db.put(["a", "b", "c"], 54);
 ```

 Only nodes without children (also called "leaf" nodes) can be assigned values.
-A path can be used as a leaf node as long as it has never been used as a prefix to another path, and does not extend an existing path already used as a leaf node.
+A path can be used as a leaf node as long as it has never been used as a prefix to another path, and doesn't extend an existing path already used as a leaf node.
 For example:

 Attempting to assign any value to the path `["a", "b"]` would now fail: